The Be Well at Work - Ergonomics Program

-When working from home, it is important to remember that the proper ergonomics design of your computer workstation is important no matter where your “office” may be.
-We care about your health and safety while you complete your important work away from your usual work environment.
-To help you have a good computer workstation set-up at home, please follow the ergonomics tips below:
+When working on a computer, it is important to remember that the proper ergonomics design of your computer workstation is important no matter where your “office” may be.
+We care about your health and safety while you complete your important work in a new work environment.
+To help you have a good computer workstation on campus or at home, please follow the ergonomics tips below:

 Step 1: Take the interactive on-line course, Computer Health Matters, which will help you set up a user-friendly workstation.
 Enroll now.